-School of Nursing students and faculty have a responsibility for creating and maintaining an appropriate learning environment in the classroom.
+School of Nursing students and faculty have a responsibility for creating and maintaining an appropriate learning environment in the face-to-face and virtual classroom.
 The TTUHSC Institutional Student Handbook Part I, A, states, "An environment in which the privileges of citizenship are protected and the obligations of citizenship are understood fosters freedom of discussion, inquiry, and expression.
 Accordingly, the University community has developed standards of behavior pertaining to students and to student organizations (p.
 14)."